-- Allows the operator to exempt certain income when calculating rent paid to the State.
+- It allows the operator to exempt certain income when calculating rent paid to the State.

-- Anticipates exempting West Bowl parkland from critical public protections given to Mount Sunapee State Park from the federal Land and Water Conservation Fund program.
+- It anticipates exempting West Bowl parkland from critical public protections given to Mount Sunapee State Park from the federal Land and Water Conservation Fund program.

-- Requires the State to give easements and exclusive parkland access to private development, while a 2016 side agreement commits the State to cost sharing for expenses (operations, repairs, and improvements, etc.) for associated construction outside the Park.
+- It requires the State to give easements and exclusive parkland access to private development, while a 2016 side agreement commits the State to cost-sharing for expenses (operations, repairs, and improvements, etc.) for associated construction outside the Park.

 Need more info?